emmajanedrews/base-template/_posts/2017-08-15-tips-for-being-a-prepared-buyer-in-a-sellers-market.md

 Do keep in mind, though, **to not deviate too much in your spending habits during your qualification period.** Large purchases, like a new car, or purchases outside of your routine can vastly influence the outcome of the qualification period.

-<br>Your lender will qualify you at the uppermost level you can afford based on your debt and income, but take care to also alert them of your comfort level. **You should always be comfortable with what you’re going to be spending.** This is an extremely important factor.
+Your lender will qualify you at the uppermost level you can afford based on your debt and income, but take care to also alert them of your comfort level. **You should always be comfortable with what you’re going to be spending.** This is an extremely important factor.

 {% include pullquote.html %}